Transform Daily Writing Prompts: 4 Tips Students Will Love

 Teaching writing…..has ALWAYS been a struggle of mine.
 Not to brag, but I’m a decent writer and I have always enjoyed writing.
 So, it’s been hard for me to figure out how to support my writers who don’t like to write.
 Identifying your students’ strengths and weaknesses in writing isn’t as clear-cut as it is in math.
 But, here are some common struggles:

 Many students need to see the writing process in action.
 This means modeling each step and sharing the thought process.
 Take some time to identify what your students are struggling with most and incorporate it into a shared writing lesson.
-Keep it short and use one of the journal prompts.
-This will help students feel more inspired with their daily journal writing.
+Keep it short and use one of the writing prompts.
+This will help students feel more inspired with their writing.

 Include Opportunities to Share